For students applying as/for :

 Students who seek admission for an undergraduate course for one semester or two summer terms who are from other colleges and universities who are in good academic standing and whose program of study at USC Aiken has been approved by their academic dean or registrar.

-Concurrent Application is for current high school students that want to take college courses while still in high school.
-For more information go to Concurrent Admissions.
+Dual Enrollment Application is for current high school students that want to take college courses while still in high school.
+For more information go to Dual Enrollment Admissions.

 For more information go to International Admissions.

 For students who have submitted an application for admission within the past year and need to update information (term applied for, address, major, etc).

 All students born after December 31, 1956 must furnish proof of receiving two doses of measles (rubeola) vaccine and one dose of German measles (rubella) vaccine on or after their first birthday prior to registration or orientation.